CleopasMMuchiri/CleopasMMuchiri/readme.md

-# 👋 Hi, I’m Cleopas Originale
+# 👋 Hi, I’m Cleopas Muchiri

 I’m a **third-year Software Engineering student at KYU** who thrives on building **real-world, full-stack solutions** — especially for organizations and communities I care about.
 I learn best by doing: tackling actual projects from idea → implementation → deployment, and improving them step by step.